ubihazard/vscode-workspace-gc/README.md

 To prevent:

-  * deleting workspace storage data for any project located on a `usbstick` removable USB stick;
+  * deleting workspace storage data for any project located on a `usbstick` removable USB drive;
   * deleting data for a workspace project containing “assignment” in its path;
   * deleting data for a folder named “my_wonderful_mess”;
   * deleting anything containing “secret” in its path.